yeerock/face-api-demo/README.md

 Please note that the live demo is hosted on a free web server, which may cause some slowness.
 Please be patient and allow it to run.

+## About the Author

+My name is Ts.
+Leong Yee Rock, and I am the developer behind this face-api.js demo.
+I work at VYROX IoT, a company specializing in IoT solutions.

 ## Live Demo

-For a live demonstration, [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo.html).
+For a live demonstration, [click here](https://yeerock.000webhostapp.com/face-api-js-demo/face-api-js-demo.html){:target="_blank"}.
+Remember to plug in your webcam and allow the browser to access it before running the demo.
 Feel free to explore the face-api.js demo and experiment with different images and faces.

 Enjoy!